sagemath/trac_to_gh/Issue 1237.md

 # Issue 1237: E.torsion_order() fails on curves with big coefficients !!

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1237

 Original creator: was